emmt/OIFITS.jl/README.md

 then directly use or write in an OI-FITS file for later.
-Thanks to the automatic rewriting of target identifiers and of the fact that targets (and other dependencies) are identified by their name and consistently merged, it is possible to push an `OITarget` with multiply defined identical targets (apart maybe their identifiers).
+Thanks to the automatic rewriting of target identifiers and of the fact that targets (and other dependencies) are identified by their name and consistently merged, it is possible to push an `OI_TARGET` with multiply defined identical targets (apart maybe their identifiers).